theIvanR/torch-on-clunkers/README.md

 python patch_cmake_minimum.py --root C:\Users\Admin\source\pytorch
 ```

+## 4.3 Building pytorch above 2.0.1?
+Signifficant changes have been made to architecture and more extensive patching requried.
+See below, coming soon.

 #  5. Build your Wheel with flags (via build_torch.bat)
 Use the build_torch.bat script in either terminal or the native build environment.
 Edit as needed.